EmbeddedDesign/factorial/README.md

 * Better dynamic strokeWeight() calculation
 * Implement remaining platonic solids in !3D
 * Show progress of render in !2D
-* Wiki and README enhancements
+* Wiki, website, and README updates

 ### Ideal Enhancements:

 * Dynamically calculate vertices of platonic solids
-* Dynamically calculate rotation to centroid given array of vertices
+* Dynamically calculate rotation to centroid given array of vertices for platonic solids
 * Optimize for performance
 * Add some color?
 * Multi-threaded animation?
+ * Some people, when confronted with a problem, think "I know, I'll use multithreading".
+Nothhw tpe yawrve o oblems.